 What is TPS and Why It is granted?

 Temporary Protected Status is a form of temporary immigration status provided as humanitarian relief to foreign nationals from designated countries facing ongoing armed conflict, environmental disaster, or other extraordinary conditions preventing their safe return.
 It is granted to eligible nationals of a country designated for under the INA.

 Before President Trump’s administration, other administration regularly renewed designations for many of the countries protected as of January 2017.
-At present, over 4,37,000 individuals with TPS are living and working in the United States.
-And if the US-born children are also counted of TPS individuals, they have more than 2,70,000 U.S. born children who are legal US citizens.
+At the present time, over 4,37,000 individuals with TPS are living and working in the United States.
+And if the US-born children are also counted of TPS individual’s, they have more than 2,70,000 U.S. born children who are legal US citizen.

 It is granted to the individual of those countries which are currently facing conflicts, terrorism, disasters, civil war, violent crime, gender and s@xual orientation-based violence, r@pe, torture, drought, and state-sanctioned executions.
 These designated countries remain dangerously unsettled due to the problems that the country might be facing.

 Americans who wish to travel to these designated countries are warned by the US State Department for traveling against these nations.
 Mostly the countries which are currently granted TPS have received a level 4 travel advisory warning, which is the highest level possible warning to travel for US citizens by the US government.

 Temporary Protected Status program provided by the US has been able to provide better protection to individuals of designated countries.
 It has protected some of the most vulnerable human beings in the world for the following reasons: